tjmahr/tjmahr.github.io/_posts/2022-05-24-summoning-salt-plot.md

 <img src="/figs/2022-05-24-summoning-salt-plot/void-plot-2-1.png" title="A step plot showing the world record progression.
 There is a black background now and an 8-bit looking font." alt="A step plot showing the world record progression.
 There is a black background now and an 8-bit looking font." width="80%" style="display: block; margin: auto;" />

 To keep overlapping points from looking like blobs, we can use a filled point.
-We see the outline of the points to black and the fill to the player color.
-Then we have to make sure that guide for the fill doesn't appear and that fill and color have the same color scale.
+For these, `color` is used on the border and `fill` is used on the inside.
+We will set the outline of the points to black and the fill to the player color.
+(If you look at more professional data visualizations, you see this trick frequently with white bordering around points.)
+With a new fill aesthetic in place, e have to make sure that guide for the fill doesn't appear and that fill and color have the same color scale.